Myth (video game series): The Wolf Age

 Regarding the programming tools used to create the game, MumboJumbo initially began by using Bungie's "Fear" and "Loathing".
 However, they never intended to use them for very long, with the plan always being to develop their own tool.
-Speaking a few months into development, Campbell stated: "We are planning on doing a merger of the tools later on [...] we're actually making tools right now that we will be using for Myth III that are not only cross-platform compatible, but will also allow you to do all the neat new things, use all the new scripting commands and the new models and 3D units and stuff that we're using in this game".
+Speaking a few months into development, Campbell stated: "We are planning on doing a merger of the tools later on [...] we're actually making tools right now that we will be using for Myth III that are not only cross-platform compatible, but will also allow you to do all the neat new things, use all the new scripting commands and the new models and 3D units and stuff that we're using in this game."
 The new tool was eventually called "Vengeance".
 At the E3 event in May 2001, MumboJumbo promised that Vengeance would ship with the game.

 The Wolf Age went gold on October 17, 2001, completing a development cycle of only ten months, a relatively fast time to develop a major video game.
 Soon before the game's release, PC Gamer's Jim Preston wrote he was skeptical as to whether the developer had been given enough time to satisfactorily complete the game.

 On November 16, lead programmer Andrew Meggs posted on Mythvillage.org that the entire Myth III PC team had been laid off by MumboJumbo the same day the game had been released, November 2.
 In a post titled "Some ugly, but honest truths", Meggs wrote:

 Meggs explained the team knew there were problems with the Windows version of the game that needed addressing, but, as they had been fired, they were unable to do so.
 He stated they had been working on a patch to fix many of these problems when they were let go, and he was unsure if this patch would be released.
-He also acknowledged that many of the criticisms regarding bugs in the game would have been addressed by the patch.
+He also acknowledged that many of the criticisms regarding bugs in the game would be addressed by the patch.
 The same day Meggs made his post, November 16, MumboJumbo closed their offices in Irvine, California, with a view to consolidate their resources in their Dallas headquarters.

 Three days later, MumboJumbo denied the Myth III team had been laid off, saying all staff members had been invited to work in the Dallas office.
 They also announced the patch Meggs had spoken of would be released within the week.
 On December 19, Mark Dochtermann promised the patch would be released before Christmas, along with Vengeance, which had not been shipped with the game.
 The patch was never officially released by MumboJumbo.

 End-of-support

-After Bungie released the Total Codex bundle in 1999, which contained The Fallen Lords v1.3, Soulblighter v1.3 and the Soulblighter expansion pack, Myth II: Chimera, they ceased working to develop the game's source code, as Microsoft wanted them to concentrate on Halo.
+After Bungie released the Total Codex bundle in 1999, which contained The Fallen Lords v1.3, Soulblighter v1.3, and the Soulblighter expansion pack, Myth II: Chimera, they ceased working to develop the game's source code, as Microsoft wanted them to concentrate on Halo.
 The official Bungie Myth servers were closed in February 2002.